philthinker/ICECUBE-VREPToolbox/README.md

 - The toolbox has been tested on **MATLAB2016b**.

-- Functions in earlier ICECUBE are not supported from now on.
+- Functions in earlier ICECUBE are not supported.

 ## Install